CallumRG/lessoncraft.ai/Daily Scrum/Feb 9.md

 ## Feb 09, 2024
 Callum:
-- What did I do yesterday
+- What did I do yesterday: Thought about database layout of course
-- What was in my way
+- What was in my way: Development of basic structure of application being currently limited
-- What will I do today
+- What will I do today: Continue thinking designs of databases in regards to course creation

 Kaitlyn:
 - What did I do yesterday: Research on different design idea for LessonCraft